shapirod2/ihtsdo-ansible/README.md

 $ ansible-playbook -i .local.ini setup_ansible_inventory.yml -e inventory_path=<your_inventory_location>
 ```

-Note that your_inventory_location must contain directories files and inventory containing files used by the various modules and the inventory files
+Note that your_inventory_location must contain directories files and inventory containing files used by the various modules and the inventory files.
+It should be an absolute path.

+ansible-playbook must alway be run in the ihtsdo-ansible directory

 # Running playbooks